Iago Aspas: Return to Celta

 On 24 June 2020, Aspas scored the only goal at Real Sociedad to reach 100 La Liga goals from 209 games; only four players since the Spanish Civil War had done so quicker.
 Three days later he reached 150 for Celta in his 339th overall match, a 2–2 home draw with Barcelona.
-On 30 June, he achieved a century of top-flight goals for the club in a 5–1 away loss against RCD Mallorca.
+On 30 June, he achieved a century of top-flight goals for the club in a 5–1 away loss against Mallorca.

 Aspas netted in a 3–1 home defeat to Real Sociedad on 1 November 2020 with his 105th goal for the team in the top division, taking a 69-year record from Hermidita.
 He was again voted the best in the league for December, contributing to eight of Celta's 11 goals as they went unbeaten in five games.
-At the end of the season, he had managed to score at least 14 times for the sixth consecutive year.
-According to different sources, his 160th goal for Celta either equalled Nolete as second highest, or surpassed founding member Ramón Polo as the club's highest scorer of all time.
+At the end of the season, he had managed to score at least 14 times for the sixth consecutive year; according to different sources, his 160th goal either equalled Nolete as second highest, or surpassed founding member Ramón Polo as the club's highest scorer of all time.

 On 6 November 2021, Aspas scored a brace to help his side come back from 3–0 down to salvage a 3–3 draw against Barcelona, including a goal in the sixth minute of added time.
+He totalled 17 for the campaign to again become top national scorer, in an 11th-place finish.

+Aspas made headlines in November 2023, after throwing the pitchside VAR monitor to the ground in frustration following the decision to deny Celta a penalty in the closing moments of a 1–1 draw with Sevilla.
+He scored his 200th competitive goal the following 17 February, but in a 2–1 home loss to Barcelona.

+On 25 December 2024, Aspas agreed to an extension until 2026.
+On 5 October 2025, he equalised a 1–1 home draw against Atlético Madrid to tie Manolo's record of club appearances at 533; he became the all-time leader 18 days later, celebrating the milestone by opening an eventual 2–1 defeat of Nice in the Europa League league phase with his 217th goal.